NGI-TRUSTCHAIN/GUEDHS/federated_network/README.md

     docker compose up -d
     ```

-2. Populate the database:

-    Once the Docker containers are up and running, populate the database with initial data by executing the following script:

-    ```bash
-    python governance_ui/db/populate_db.py
-    ```

-### Network Setup

-1. To start the PyGrid domain network, run the following command:

-    ```bash
-    hagrid launch domain
-    ```

-    This will launch a PyGrid domain at `http://localhost:8081`.

-## Usage

-### GUEHDS Portal
+### Interacting as a Data Owner

+To interact with the portal as a Data Owner, access the portal at `http://guehds.local.promptly.health` and login with the following credentials:

+- **Username**: `info@openmined.org`
+- **Password**: `changethis`

+### Interacting as a Data Scientist

+Explore and interact with the federated network as a Data Scientist by following the examples available in the [notebooks](./notebooks) directory.

+## Local Setup - Development

+For local development, you can run the GUEHDS Portal locally, the rest of the services will be running in Docker containers.

 To start the GUEHDS Portal web app, use: